AI Image Doesn't Match Your Prompt: Fix It

 6. Prompt is too long for the model’s context

 How to spot it: Count words.
-Over 50 words in SDXL or over 150 in Flux/Midjourney is risk territory.
+Over 50 words on SDXL, or over ~150 words on FLUX/Midjourney, is risk territory.

 7. Tool processing the prompt before the model sees it

-ChatGPT’s image tool, Canva, and some wrappers rewrite your prompt before passing it to DALL-E or Imagen.
-Your “specific” prompt becomes a generic version.
+ChatGPT’s image tool, Canva, and many wrappers rewrite your prompt before passing it on.
+This is by design — DALL-E 3 and ChatGPT’s UI auto-rewrite (“revise”) prompts to help casual users — but it turns your specific prompt into a generic version.

 Before you change anything